hayesgm/mountain_goat/README.md

    * You are presented with charts for each goal, broken down by meta
    * See what referrers are driving goals, or which of your blog posts are drawing an audience
  - Much, much more, e.g. deliver views of this data to your consumers, streamline your site, customize it by user, it's all up to you.

+For more information, read my blog post on how mountain goat quickly accomplishes a/b testing: http://blog.drawn.to/how-we-do-ab-testing

 ## Install